-The third meaning of Tahreef is an omission or an addition of a word or two, at the same time leaving the essence of the Qur'an untouched.
+The third meaning of Tahrif is an omission or an addition of a word or two, at the same time leaving the essence of the Qur'an untouched.

-It is the type of interpolation which surely occurred in the first century of Islam, and in the days of the companions of the Prophet (s.a.w.).
+It is the type of interpolation which surely occurred in the first century of Islam, and in the days of the companions of the Prophet ('s).
 The fact that Uthman burnt up all other copies of the Qur'an, and ordered his emissaries to do away with all the copies other than the codex prepared by himself, is an ample proof that there existed some difference between his copy and the others, else he would not have asked for their destruction.

 In fact, some of the scholars have recorded those differences, like Abdullah b.
-Abi Dawud as-Sajistani who wrote a book titled: Kitabul Masahif (The book of Choices).
+Abi Dawud as-Sajistani who wrote a book titled: Kitabul Masahif.
 It could be inferred that some interpolation had occurred, either on the part of Uthman or on the part of the scribes who prepared their copies.
 But we will soon establish that the copy of Uthman was actually the one already known to the Muslims.
-It was the one which was handed over from the Prophet (s.a.w.) and widely used.
-The Tahreef by way of addition or omission had occurred in those copies which ceased to exist after the era of Uthman.
+It was the one which was handed over from the Prophet ('s) and widely used.
+The Tahrif by way of addition or omission had occurred in those copies which ceased to exist after the era of Uthman.
 As for the existing Qur'an, it is totally free from any omission or addition.